TheBelovedTimi/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory content in long format
+Display current directory contents, including hidden files (starting with .).
+Use the long format